Is your house overflowing with toys? More isn’t always better, and can even have adverse results. Here are the downsides of having too many toys.

 Older kids can feel sensory overload as well.
-Rather than having downtime after a long day, they’re wound up from too many choices.
-They can’t focus on just one toy or activity.
+Rather than having downtime after a long day, they’re wound up from too many choices and can’t focus on just one toy or activity.

 “Too much” or “too little” is relative.
-What seems like enough for me is over-the-top for some.
-Just as our toys seems like a small collection compared to other kids.
+What seems like enough for me can be over-the-top for some, just as our toys seem is likely a small collection compared to others’.

-Still, my husband and I try to keep toys to a minimum.
-We give durable, timeless toys, and we teach our son the value of repairing as much as possible.
+Still, my husband and I keep toys to a minimum.
+We give durable, timeless toys, and teach our son the value of repairing as much as possible.

-We also don’t give extravagant gifts.
-I want our kids to have fun with a simple set of blocks, or a toy guitar.
+We also don’t give our kids extravagant gifts.
+We want them to have fun with a simple set of blocks, or a toy guitar.
 Some of my favorite gifts growing up were the little things—a rubber stamp and ink pad from my sister, a diary.